greim/pmap/readme.md

 # pmap

-A `PMap` (AKA path map) has the same API surface as an ES6 `Map`, except keys are arrays describing paths into a logical tree structure.
+A `PMap` (AKA path map) has the same API surface as an ES6 `Map`, except keys are arrays (or iterables) describing paths into a logical tree structure.
 Here are some examples.

 ```js